Hanbok: Goguryeo

 Two types of hwa (shoes) were used, one covering only the foot, and the other covering up to the lower knee.

-During this period, conical hat and its similar variants, sometimes adorned with long bird feathers, were worn as headgear.
+During this period, the conical hat and its similar variants, sometimes adorned with long bird feathers, were worn as headgear.
 Bird feather ornaments, and bird and tree motifs of golden crowns, are thought to be symbolic connections to the sky.